 What is the new US administration under the presidency of Donald Trump planning - and how should German companies react?
 Backgrounds, classifications, sectors in focus as well as strategy and action recommendations in compact form.

-New Monthly Webcast Series
+Monthly Webcast Series (in German)

 Webcast-Live 乐鱼(Leyu)体育官网 Briefing : Realignment of the USA, Opportunities and Challenges - with Q&A